Skip to main navigation Skip to main content

 A small sacrifice that makes a big impact

-The BAC team gather sealed toiletry and food products over the Powders, Liquids, Aerosols and Gel (PLAG) limit and have to be surrendered during security screening.
+The Brisbane Airport team gather sealed toiletry and food products over the Powders, Liquids, Aerosols and Gel (PLAG) limit and have to be surrendered during security screening.
 The items are then sorted and set aside for donation to GIVIT.
 GIVIT then provides them to community partner organisations supporting people going through hardship.

-One such organisation is The Lodge, who provide medium to long term accommodation with 24-hour support to at-risk young people aged 16-25.
+One such organisation is The Lodge, who provides medium to long term accommodation with 24-hour support to at-risk young people aged 16-25.
 Most young people accessing the service are from disadvantaged backgrounds and as a result many have experienced homelessness, trauma, isolation, family breakdown and poverty.
 The Lodge supports young people to address these issues and equip them with the skills necessary to live independently, break the cycle of homelessness and engage positively in the community.

 "We were talking to the people who were taking the items and all of the feedback we received was so positive.
 They simply can't afford to buy these things now with the ever increasing cost of living.
 Families have told us that they're flat out keeping the roof over their head, never mind being able to afford a face cream or perfume.